humanestandards/home/src/pages/index.md

-          4. Most Frameworks of Ethics act Reactively to problematic behaviors (Emphasizing on Testing / Judging Results), and not Proactively (Emphasizing on Empowering People),
+          4. Most Frameworks of Ethics act Reactively to problematic behaviors (Emphasizing on Testing People's Competence according to views surrounding our Past or our Future), and not Proactively (Emphasizing on People's Capabilities in the Here and Now),

           5. The Humane Standards are a future-proof Proactive Strategy concerning Crisis Management and Collective Well-being.
-It is about our Common Capabilities and Values which affect our Local Livelihoods everyday.
+It is about our Common Capabilities and Values which affect our Local Livelihoods everyday,

+          6. Our Common Humane Standards concern all Peoples, whether you do relate with their content and understand it or not.
         actions: []
         image_alt: lorem-ipsum
         media_position: top